caseyc49s/casey_chadwell_dataX/HW8/HW8_report.md

 > The validation accuracy is:  0.8196

 __Brief Overview__:
-Increasing `ngram` to 2 produced a slight 0.003 increase in validation accuracy compared to the original cleaning function, however the validation accuracy is lower than with `ngram = 1` for lemmatized reviews.
+The validation accuracy for lemmatized reviews with `ngram = 2` is slightly lower than the original cleaning settings with `ngram = 2` and slightly lower than with `ngram = 1` for lemmatized reviews.

 #### __B.
 Stemmed Reviews__: